-Treament at urgent care clinics is covered by US Family Health Plan, and you do not need a referral from your PCP before receiving urgent care.
+Treatment at urgent care clinics is covered by US Family Health Plan, and you do not need a referral from your PCP before receiving urgent care.

-We prefer that you receive urgent care at: CareWell Urgent Care, AFC Doctors Express, and CVS MinuteClinics.
+Care at any urgent-care clinic is allowed, but we prefer that you receive urgent care at Carewell® Urgent Care, American Family Care® (AFC), or CVS MinuteClinics®.